ModelOriented/kernelshap/README.md

 - Both algorithms need a representative background data `bg_X` to calculate marginal means (up to 500 rows from the training data).
 In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.
 If unspecified, 200 rows are randomly sampled from `X`.
 - Exact Kernel SHAP gives identical results as exact permutation SHAP.
 Both algorithms are fast up to 8 features.
-  With more features, `kernelshap()` switches to an almost exact algorithm with faster convergence than the sampling version of permutation SHAP.
+  With more features, `kernelshap()` switches to a partly exact algorithm with faster convergence than the sampling version of permutation SHAP.
 - For models with interactions of order up to two, the sampling versions provide the same results as the exact versions.
+- Sampling versions iterate until standard errors of SHAP values are sufficiently small.
 - For additive models, `permshap()` and `kernelshap()` give the same results as `additive_shap` as long as the full training data would be used as background data.